 It’s important to note that anhedonia is different from apathy.
 With apathy, you may not enjoy the activity, but you still have the ability to feel pleasure.
 Anhedonia takes this a step further by robbing you of the ability to feel any pleasure at all.

 For some people, anhedonia can be a symptom of major depressive disorder.
 For others, it may be its own disorder.
-Anhedonia is often linked to other mental health issues such as anxiety, schizophrenia, substance abuse, and other mental health disorders.
+Anhedonia is often linked to other mental health issues such as anxiety, schizophrenia, and substance abuse.

 Types of Anhedonia